Tailaili20252025/Financial-Technical-Analysis/README.md

 display local swing highs and lows.
 Includes CSV and JSON examples, a desktop interface, a command-line interface, automated tests, and sample results.

-Start with `QUICKSTART_ZH.md` if you prefer the beginner instructions in Chinese.

 ## 1. Install and run

 Use **Python 3.10 or later**; this project was tested with Python 3.12.14 and Matplotlib 3.10.8.
-Open a terminal in the extracted `swingpoints_project` folder.
+Open a terminal in the extracted `Swingpoints_project` folder.

 On macOS/Linux: